Understand Domestic Partnerships and Marriage in NC: Key Legal Differences

 Rights of Domestic Partners

 Domestic partners in North Carolina have limited legal rights compared to married couples.
-Often, they lack inheritance rights without a will, and may face challenges in medical decision-making for their partner.
+Often, they lack inheritance rights without a will and may face challenges in medical decision-making for their partner.

 While some municipalities or employers offer benefits to domestic partners, these arrangements do not provide statewide recognition, leaving individuals vulnerable without additional legal documentation.